nyonson/raiju/README.md

 # list global flags and subcommands
 raiju -h

-# list a subcommand flags
+# list a subcommand's flags
 raiju nodes-by-distance -h
 ```

 *Global* flags (not subcommand flags) can also be set through environment variables or a configuration file.
 Flags overwrite environment variables which overwrite the configuration file values.

 Environment variables have a `RAIJU_` prefix appended to the flag name.
-For example, the global `host` flag can be set with the `RAIJU_HOST` environment variable.
+For example, the global flag `host` can be set with the `RAIJU_HOST` environment variable.

-A configuration file can be provided with the `-config` flag or the default location (for Linux this is `~/.config/raiju/config`) can be used.
+A configuration file can be provided with the `-config` flag or the default location (for Linux it's `~/.config/raiju/config`) can be used.
 The configuration file format is a flag per line, whitespace delimited.

 ```
 host localhost:10009